tokio-rs/website/content/blog/2018-08-incremental-improvements.md

 ## Many other small improvements

-Besides what has been listed above, Tokio has received many small improvements across most of the crates.
+Besides what has been listed above, Tokio has received many small improvements and bug fixes across most of the crates.
 These have been provided by our amazing community.
 I'm hoping that over time, more and more people will join the effort of building Tokio and help it continue to evolve.

 So, a big thanks to [all of you have have contributed][contrib] to Tokio to date.